JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 }

 func2();
-//Error : Uncaught SyntaxError: Identifier 'foo' has already been declared
+//Uncaught ReferenceError: index is not defined
 ```

-3. Hoisting
+3. Hoisting<br/>
 All declarations (function, var, let, const and class) are hoisted in JavaScript,
 while the var declarations are initialized with undefined,
 but let and const declarations remain uninitialized.
-E.g.-
+E.g.-<br/>
 Example 1: var hoisting
 ```
 console.log(var_x);
 var var_x = 10;
 //undefined
 ```
-because it is hoisted like this-
+because var is hoisted like this-
 ```
 var var_x;
 console.log(var_x);